Odyssey High School

 We are also proud to include Dr. Kelley (Wolfe) Johnson’s work with our students in a four week sex education class each year.
 Dr. Johnson includes a scientific, relational, and digital perspective in her sessions.

-Odyssey students are naturally unique, driven, critical, and creative thinkers.
-As students grow through their years at Odyssey, they become self-knowledgeable, skilled in communication, and prepared to create positive change in our world.
-Odyssey is committed to cultivating a diverse student population, as we believe that all of life is strengthened through
+Odyssey School students are naturally unique, driven, critical, and creative thinkers.
+As students grow through their years at Odyssey School, they become self-knowledgeable, skilled in communication, and prepared to create positive change in our world.
+Odyssey School is committed to cultivating a diverse student population, as we believe that all of life is strengthened through

 A Note Regarding Grades at Odyssey High School